Aurangabad Maharashtra, India Travel Guide

 Explore places rarely visited by tourists, offering an authentic glimpse into local life.

-Capture stunning visuals at these unique locations, especially during golden hours.
+Capture stunning visuals at this group of unique locations, especially during golden hours.

 A sprawling Mughal garden now houses a nursery and research center.